slsa-framework/slsa-github-generator/internal/builders/maven/README.md

 Now your workflow will build your artifacts and publish them to a staging repository in Maven Central.

-In the above example of the publisher, the job that invokes the Maven builder is called `usetrw`.
-The publisher uses output from that job.
+In the above example of the publish Action, the job that invokes the Maven builder is called `build`.
+The publish Action uses output from that job.

 ### Private Repositories